 Remember reading about glucosamine, MSM, and turmeric up above?
-Our Advanced Hip + Joint glucosamine dog treats combine these three powerful nutrients to give your dog a significant boost in their hip health.
-And since omega-3 is so effective at reducing hip pain and improving mobility, we created our super popular Omega Salmon Snacks - which also help improve fur, skin, and immune health.
+Our Advanced Hip + Joint glucosamine dog chews combine these three powerful nutrients to support your dog's hip health.
+And since omega-3 is so effective at reducing hip pain and improving mobility, we created our super popular Omega Salmon Chews- which also help support coat, skin, and immune health.

 We’re so proud to say that thousands of pup parents have found success with both of these products.
 Try both today to give your dog a better chance of feeling great from head to toe!